 EDF Renewables owns and operates 34 wind farms across the UK, as well as a battery storage unit.
 The company is part of EDF Energy, which produces 40% of Scotland’s electricity, employs more than 1,300 people in Scotland and supplies power to the country's local authorities, schools, public buildings and hospitals through a single contract awarded by the Scottish Government.

 Wood is a global leader in the delivery of project, engineering and technical services to energy and industrial markets.
 Headquartered in Aberdeen, the company operates in more than 60 countries across oil and gas, chemicals, environment and infrastructure, power & process, clean energy, mining, nuclear and general industrial sectors.
 It has 4,900 employees based in Scotland.

 LWP has been working with the Stornoway Trust and the Comhairle nan Eilean Siar to progress renewable energy development on Lewis since 2003.
-To date the company has invested some £16m in the development of the two wind farm sites.
+To date the company has invested some £12m in the development of the Stornoway Wind Farm Project.

 Lewis Wind Power is managed and run by employees of the two company partners, EDF Renewables and Wood.
 The team is based across a number of locations, including Stornoway, Edinburgh and Gateshead.
 Our community engagement team is based in Stornoway on the Isle of Lewis.

 Lewis Wind Power supports a number of local events and initiatives through our sponsorship programme.